raghurok/raghurok.github.io/content/blogs/2020-03-29-mystery-of-random-test-failures.md

 - junit
 date: "2020-03-29T00:00:00Z"
 description: ""
-tags: [junit]
+tags: [junit, test]
 title: Mystery of Random Test Failures
 ---

-### Mystery of random failed tests

 On `mvn test` the tests were failing randomly.
-There was one thing common among all the test that failed, they were all intracting with a mocked spring bean.
+There was one thing common among all the test that failed, they were all interacting with a mocked spring bean.
 The exception stacktrace (shown below) was not very helpful.
 On re-running the failed test in IDE it always passed.

 ```java
 org.mockito.exceptions.misusing.UnfinishedVerificationException: